Sodium laurate

 Sodium laurate is a chemical compound with formula CH3(CH2)10CO2Na.
 As the sodium salt of a fatty acid (lauric acid), it is classified as a soap.
 It is a white solid.

 Use

 Sodium laurate is frequently used in bars of soap as an ingredient.
 Sodium laurate is also a permitted bleaching, washing and peeling agent.

+Sodium Laurate has also been used to induce peripheral arterial disease in rats.